zahrakakavand/Child-Home-Interaction/Fisher Exact Test.md

 fisher.test(rbind(c(6, 2, 0, 0), c(3, 5, 0, 0)), alternative="less")
 ```

-The result of running this line of could shows that there was not a statistically significant association between Level of Abstraction and Task Completion Rate:
+The result of running this line of could shows that there was not a statistically significant association between Level of Abstraction and Task Completion Rate (two-tailed p = .3147):

 ```
 	Fisher's Exact Test for Count Data